APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

 ## Task 1: Deploy Azure OpenAI and Models

-Azure OpenAI provides a web-based portal named **Azure OpenAI Studio** that you can use to deploy, manage, and explore models.
-You'll start your exploration of Azure OpenAI by using Azure OpenAI Studio to deploy a model.
+Azure OpenAI offers a web-based portal called **Azure OpenAI Studio** for deploying, managing, and exploring models.
+Follow these steps to deploy a model using Azure OpenAI Studio:

 1. In the Azure portal, type **Azure OpenAI (1)** in the search box and select **Azure OpenAI (2)** from the results.